gavrinjo/PyFlora/readme.md

 flask run
   * Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)
 ```
-After terminating the launched application, it is advised to perform a db migration and db upgrade.
+After terminating the launched application, it is advised to perform a database migration and upgrade.

 ```ps
 flask db migrate -m "descriptive message"